cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 1. We save the device information and sign you in to the Cobalt app.
     - You get an email confirming that we verified your new device.
     - Next time you sign in from this device, you don't need to verify it again.

+To enhance your account security, we recommend that you [enable two-factor authentication](/platform-deep-dive/cobalt-account/account-settings/#enable-two-factor-authentication).

 ## Can't Sign In Using SAML SSO